Code of Business Conduct

 - Having an undisclosed business relationship with or significant financial interest in a customer, competitor, supplier, reseller, or other business partner of Cohesity.

 - When a director, officer or employee conducts Cohesity business with a relative or significant other, or with a business with which a relative or significant other is associated in any significant role.

-The purpose of business entertainment and gifts in a commercial setting is to create good will and sound working relationships.
+The purpose of business entertainment and gifts in a commercial setting is to promote goodwill and sound working relationships.
 When gifts or entertainment are extravagant or frequent, however, they can compromise your objectivity or create the appearance of impropriety.
 All business gifts and entertainment must be infrequent and appropriate for the business relationship, local customs and law.
 No gift or entertainment should ever be offered, given, provided or accepted by you unless it:

 - is not a cash gift (including gift cards, unless pursuant to a Company-sanctioned program or marketing event),

 - is consistent with customary business practices,

-- is not “excessive in value” (see below for guidance),
+- is not “excessive in value” (see below for further guidance),

 - cannot be construed as a bribe or payoff, and

 - does not violate any laws or regulations.

 The factors above are understandably complex and can be difficult to navigate because circumstances are not always black and white.
 Above all, always exercise your best judgement.
 Here are some guidelines to help you: